Reference Date: 10-February-2014

 FOOD SECURITY SNAPSHOT

-Cereal markets remain well supplied, following several consecutive years of good crop
+Cereal prices exhibit mixed trends although markets remain well supplied, following several consecutive years of good crop

-Nevertheless, large number of people face chronic food insecurity and malnutrition
+Large number of people faces chronic food insecurity and malnutrition

 A substantial section of the population are exposed to chronic food insecurity

 Despite the satisfactory food supply situation, large numbers of people are exposed to chronic food insecurity and malnutrition, notably in the northern part of the country.
 According to the WFP’s latest detailed survey of food security and vulnerability, about 50 percent of the population of Kara and Savanes regions suffers from food insecurity.
 The North of Togo includes the poorest zones where malnutrition levels are the highest.